purton-tech/rust-on-nails/rust-on-nails.com/content/docs/full-stack-web/server-side-components.md

 top = false
 +++

-The [Dioxus](https://dioxuslabs.com/) framework gives us the capability to build user interfaces out of components which can be rendered server isde.
-It's worth looking at their [components documenation](https://dioxuslabs.com/guide/components/index.html).
+The [Dioxus](https://dioxuslabs.com/) framework gives us the capability to build user interfaces out of components which can be rendered server side.
+It's worth looking at their [components documentation](https://dioxuslabs.com/guide/components/index.html).

-## Creating a ui-componenst crate
+## Creating a ui-components crate

 Edit your Cargo.toml so it now looks like.